 How do Scalable Capital manage their portfolios?

 Scalable Capital's risk management model is run on a weekly basis.
-If their model predicts a higher loss potential than the client has specified then an adjustment to their portfolio will be made the same day.
+If its model predicts a higher loss potential than the client has specified then an adjustment to their portfolio will be made the same day.
 Scalable Capital believes that it is easier to predict risk, using evidence based historical data, than predicting future market movements and therefore uses risk management as the driver for their portfolio management.
 In other words with a focus on risk you can hopefully avoid periods of poor performance for a given asset while maximising the returns for the risks you are taking.

-The image below (click to enlarge) shows how you portfolio would compare to other assets in terms of risk if like me you could tolerate a VaR of 17%.
+The image below (click to enlarge) shows how your portfolio would compare to other assets in terms of risk if like me you could tolerate a VaR of 18%.
 The chart on the right shows the future projected returns with the black line being the most likely outcome (although not guaranteed) while blue is the result of a good outcome and red a bad outcome.

 You also get to see a pictorial representation of how the proposed portfolio's asset mix as well as how the asset allocation has varied over time (click on the image below to enlarge it).
 You can also use a sliding bar to reduce your VaR and see how it impacts the portfolio composition.

 Scalable Capital Performance

-Scalable Capital has only been operational in the UK for one year and therefore any performance data should be viewed with that caveat in mind.
-The chart below shows their performance figures for a range of their portfolios since launch in June 2016 (Click on the image to enlarge it).
+Scalable Capital has only been operational in the UK for two and a half years and therefore any performance data should be viewed with that caveat in mind.
+The chart below shows its performance figures for a range of its portfolios since launch in June 2016 (Click on the image to enlarge it).

 To be able to draw some form of comparison with other robo-advisers Scalable Capital's low , medium and high risk portfolios can be classified as below: